-1. Does the school have appropriate storage facilities taking into account temperature and security V Staff fridge 2.
-Is the medicine in the original container V

-3. Is the container clearly labelled with the name of the V child, the name and dose of the medicine, the frequency of administration, the time of administration, any side effects and the expiry date 4.
-Are emergency medicines, such as asthma inhalers 1 Class grab and adrenaline pens readily available bags 5.
-Does the school allow children to carry their own V inhalers
+1. Does the school have appropriate storage facilities 1 Specify taking into account temperature and security 2.
+Is the medicine in the original container V 3.
+Is the container clearly labeled with the name of the V child, the name and dose of the medicine, the frequency of administration, the time of administration, any side effects and the expiry date 4.
+Are emergency medicines, such as asthma inhalers and adrenaline pens readily available 5.
+Does the school allow children to carry their own inhalers

-- DfE "Supporting pupils at school with medical conditions". - Administration of Medicines- risk assessment
+DfE "Supporting pupils at school with medical conditions".

-3.18 Minibuses
+3.18.
+Minibuses - N/A

-- [N/A] is responsible for undertaking checks on and the operation of minibuses in accordance with the Local Authority Guidance. - It is a requirement for all minibus drivers to attend and pass the Wirral Council's minibus training.
+- N/A is responsible for undertaking checks on and the operation of minibuses in accordance with the Local Authority Guidance. - It is a requirement for all minibus drivers to attend and pass the Wirral Council's minibus training.
 They are not authorised to drive the vehicle without this certificate.
 In addition formal authority to drive is required from the authority's transport division.

-3.19 New and Expectant Mothers
+3.19.
+New and Expectant Mothers

-The Governors and the head teacher ensure that risk assessments on new and expectant mothers will be undertaken by [Julie Morris]
+The Governors and the head teacher ensure that risk assessments on new and expectant mothers will be undertaken by Julie Morris.